 - Talia has an extensive mug collection including mugs such as “running on coffee and glitter,” “ask me about my pronouns,” “homebody,” “let the adventure begin,” and “celebrate the small victories.”

 - Talia took three different language classes in high school (Spanish, Italian, and Mandarin) and two in college (Spanish and Ancient Greek) where they also spent a semester studying the linguistic typology of Welsh.
-They also took a little under half a semester of Latin in grad school before they were obliged to drop the course.
+They are also currently auditing an online Latin course at the Harvard Extension School.